shauseth/pyramidify/README.md

 # pyramidify
-NVIDIA NeRFs for those who don't have an NVIDIA GPU.
+An interactive notebook for placing camera poses (pyramids) in your scene for rendering NeRFs.

-An interactive notebook for placing camera poses (pyramids) in your scene.
+Here's a guide for using NVIDIA NGP without their GUI (using Colab):

 ### Step 1: Images
 * Take some images of a scene using any camera.